hopefetrow/n-queens/README.md

 Hope Fetrow

 <h2> What I learned </h2>
-How to implement backtracking with a promising method and how it can greatly reduce the search time for DFS in some cases, in this case from O(n^n) to O(n!).
+How to implement backtracking with a promising method and how it can greatly reduce the search time for DFS in some cases, in this case from O(n<sup>n</sup>) to O(n!).
 How the Monte Carlos Estimate can determine if backtracking is a good choice for an algorithm.